lmcai/PhyloHerb/README.md

 **A.** If you have your assemblies and want to extract genes using our curated database:

 *Input:* Place all fasta formated assemblies in one folder.
-Make sure they have consistent suffix.
+Make sure they have consistent suffix (e.g., '.fas','.fasta').
 To extract genes, use the following command:

 ```
 #For plastid